iceberg988/iceberg988.github.io/_includes/about/en.md

 ### The site is created to share

-* the learning process on performance engineering
+* learning process on performance engineering
-* the helpful resources and handy tools
+* helpful resources and handy tools

-and
+and note

-* Note personal growth and thoughts from daily work
+* personal growth and thoughts from daily work

 I would be glad if you find anything useful.